Applying for planning permission

 However certain developments do not require permission as they constitute ‘permitted development’ as laid out in the Town and Country Planning (General Permitted Development) Order.
 Whilst such developments do not require planning permission, if you have any doubts, or if you would like a formal confirmation that a development does not require planning permission and is lawful, you should submit an application for a Certificate of Lawful Development.

-Guidance on householder permitted development is available below, or alternatively you can discuss your proposed scheme with a member of Planning Services.
-However any advice given would only be informal and no confirmation from Planning Services can be provided in writing except through the submission of a Certificate of Lawful Development.
+You can discuss your proposed scheme with a member of Development Management.
+However any advice given would only be informal and no confirmation from Development Management can be provided in writing except through the submission of a Certificate of Lawful Development, or if relevant, a Prior Approval application in the case of deeper single-storey rear extensions.

 You can also use the following tools on the Planning Portal to see if you need planning permission and to help you with your application.